Fugly (film)

-Fugly (or "F*UGLY", as it appears on the poster) is a 2014 Indian Hindi comedy-drama social thriller film directed by Kabir Sadanand and produced by Ashvini Yardi and Alka Bhatia.
+Fugly (or "F*UGLY", as it appears on the poster) is a 2014 Indian Hindi language comedy-drama social thriller film directed by Kabir Sadanand and produced by Ashvini Yardi and Alka Bhatia.
 It was released on 13 June 2014.
-The film features Jimmy Sheirgill as one of many lead characters, including debut appearances from Mohit Marwah, Vijender Singh, Arfi Lamba and Kiara Advani.
+The film features Jimmy Sheirgill, Mohit Marwah, Vijender Singh, Arfi Lamba and Kiara Advani.

 Plot

-Dev (Mohit Marwah), Devi (Kiara Advani), Gaurav (Vijender Singh) and Aditya (Arfi Lamba) are close friends.
-Gaurav is the son of the CM of Haryana, while the rest of his friends are commoners.
-Gaurav is uninterested in his family's politics and is the only educated person in his family.
-Gaurav is nice-hearted, but always high on adrenaline because of his influential father.
-He has a knack of getting into trouble with police because of this attitude, but the police tend to ignore his pranks.
+Dev, Devi, Gaurav and Aditya are close friends.
+Gaurav is the son of the CM of Haryana, but is uninterested in his family's politics and is the only educated person in his family.
+Gaurav is kind-hearted, but always high on adrenaline because of his influential father.
+He has a knack for getting into trouble with the police because of this attitude, but the police tend to ignore his pranks.

-A local grocer, Nunu has an evil eye on Devi and one day gropes her in his shop.
+A local grocer, Nunu, has an evil eye on Devi and one day he gropes her in his shop.
 The four of them decide to teach him a lesson.
 At night, they decide to break into his shop and thrash him warning him not to see her again.
-Although outnumbered and in bad state Nunu challenges them to leave Devi behind for him.
+Although outnumbered and in a bad state, Nunu asks them to leave Devi behind for him.
 Dev is very angry and decides to teach him a lesson.

 They put him in their car's trunk and drive him to an isolated location.
 They are intercepted by Inspector R.S.
-Chautala (Jimmy Shergill) who is patrolling the highway.
+Chautala who is patrolling the highway.
 Gaurav, as usual, tries to act smart and gets involved in a scuffle with Chautala.
 This enrages him and he suspects foul play.
 When he checks the car he discovers Nunu inside the trunk.
 Chautala kills Nunu in order to frame them in his murder case.
-In the morning after severe threat he puts up a demand of Rs.
-6.1 million of ransom money, which they have to arrange in 24 hours.
-Gaurav is afraid to tell his father about the incident because he was actually involved in Nunu's kidnapping, since this would cost his father his CM chair.
-Somehow everyone is able to arrange 2.4 million.
+In the morning, after a severe threat he puts up a demand for Rs.
+6.1 million in ransom money, which they have to arrange in 24 hours.

+Gaurav is afraid to tell his father about the incident because he was actually involved in Nunu's kidnapping since this would cost his father his CM chair.
+Somehow they are able to arrange 2.4 million.